 The Program's recapture is proportional to the forgiveness rate per year during the affordability period.
-The recapture mechanism is triggered in cases of noncompliance where the Borrower either: 1) no longer occupies the property as his or her principal residence (i.e., the property is rented or vacant), or 2) the property was sold during the period of affordability.
+The recapture mechanism is triggered in cases of noncompliance, among other; 1) when the Borrower no longer occupies the property as his or her principal residence (i.e., the property is rented or vacant), or 2) the property was sold during the period of affordability.
 Refinance of the first mortgage is allowable as long as the affordability period restrictions are not removed.
 The recapture requirements shall be triggered upon sale, vacancy, or transfer of the CDBG-DR-assisted property.